 According to the EPA in the Jun.
 2nd release, approximately a third of all domestic greenhouse gas emissions are emitted from electric-generating facilities.
 The federal regulatory agency went on to stress that “there are currently no national limits on carbon levels.”

-So, what in the proposal in question is going to “encourage” the electricity-generating concerns producing the carbon pollution to step up to the plate as it were to make said operations cleaner?
+So, what in the proposal in question is going to “encourage” the electricity-generating concerns producing carbon and other harmful emissions, such as oxides of nitrogen and sulfur dioxide pollution, to step up to the plate, as it were, to make said operations cleaner?

 The EPA notes, “The Clean Power Plan will be implemented through a state-federal partnership under which states identify a path forward using either current or new electricity production and pollution control policies to meet the goals of the proposed program.
 The proposal provides guidelines for states to develop plans to meet state-specific goals to reduce carbon pollution and gives them the flexibility to design a program that makes the most sense for their unique situation.
 States can choose the right mix of generation using diverse fuels, energy efficiency and demand-side management to meet the goals and their own needs.
 It allows them to work alone to develop individual plans or to work together with other states to develop multi-state plans.”

-Being this is a proposal, question is: Will operators of existing power plants that are currently responsible for contributing to releases into the atmosphere of the roughly one-third CO2 emissions just go along no questions asked and proceed to make any and all changes so as to make their operations cleaner or will there be some protest and resistance to this proposal?
+Being this is a proposal, question is: Will operators of the existing power plants (currently responsible for contributing the approximate one-third of U.S. atmospheric greenhouse gas emissions) just go along no questions asked and proceed to make any and all changes so as to make their operations cleaner or will there be some protest and resistance to this proposal?

-At the same time, I have to scratch my head and wonder why the energy sector doesn’t itself take the lead and do all it can to make the generation of electricity more efficient, which, in turn, would result in the power-producing facilities producing the CO2 emissions in question being cleaner.
+At the same time, I have to scratch my head and wonder why the energy sector doesn’t itself take the lead and do all it can to make the generation of electricity more efficient, which, in turn, would result in the power-producing facilities producing carbon and other emissions being cleaner.

 In making that happen, there no doubt would be costs attached and, those, presumably, would be passed on to consumers and these initially, I presume as well, would be higher.
 But, over time, I suspect that power-production costs would come down.
 And if this is the case, there is every reason to believe consumers could likewise benefit, such benefit being reflected in lower monthly electric bills.